mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

 slickCodegenCodeGenerator := { (slickModel: model.Model) => new SourceCodeGenerator(slickModel) }
 ```

 Now, we can use the sbt command `slickCodegen`.
 This will generate the case classes and slick tables.
+By default, the code generator will generate the file under the path `target/scala-2.13/src_managed`.
+It will generate both case classes and the slick tables.
+It will also generate all the special relationships like primary key, foreign keys, sequences etc based on the database structure.
+It will also generate all the implicit _GetResult_ parameters for the plain SQL execution.
+This way, we can avoid manually writing most of the necessary code for mapping the database to scala classes.

 We can also customise the code generator class to use advanced features like slick-pg, but we will not be looking at this as part of this blog.